Kaboom! - A Traveler’s Card Game

 Once all players have looked at and returned their bottom two cards to their original face-down positions, game play begins with a ‘Slap Jack’-like phase.

-To begin the slap phase, players take turns going around the table and quickly flipping the top card of the draw pile onto a discard pile.
+To begin the slap phase, players take turns, starting with the dealer, going around the table and quickly flipping the top card of the draw pile onto a discard pile.

 If at any time a card is flipped that is the same number/face card as a card in a player’s grid, the player that has the matching card can slap the flipped card and discard the matching card from their grid onto the top of the discard pile.